r-rakshitha/deep_learning/chapter_reinforcement-learning/value-iter.md

 ## Implementation of Value Iteration
 :label:`subsec_valueitercode`
 We next show how to implement Value Iteration for a navigation problem called FrozenLake from [Open AI Gym](https://gym.openai.com).
-We first need to setup the enviroment as shown in the following code.
+We first need to setup the environment as shown in the following code.

 ```{.python .input}
 %%tab all